croepha/the-bike-shed/README.md

    time you run the build, you might get an error like this:  `fatal error: '/build/parse_headers.re.c' file not found` Just run the build again, currently we aren't telling ninja about some files were generating, this only effects first time builds.

-The "clangd" extension for VSCode is highly reccomended
+The "clangd" extension for VSCode is highly reccomended, also the "C/C++" extension from microsoft will help properly detect more compile errors

 Hopefully that just worked, if it didn't, please let us know